Convex-Dev/convex-web/src/main/resources/markdown/articles/convex-whitepaper.md

 This effectively forms a join-semilattice for each Peer, and satisfies the conditions required for a CRDT.

-There is one subtle point that makes this different from a typical CRDT: Peers are only able to update the part of the Belief structure that represents their *own* proposals (this is enforced via digital signatures).
+There is one subtle point that makes this different from a typical CRDT: Peers are only able to update the part of the overall Belief structure that represents their *own* proposals (this is enforced via digital signatures).

 Convergence is guaranteed by a system of continuous voting.
 At each belief merge step, the Peer computes the total share of stake voting for each proposed Block in the next position after the current consensus point.
 It is able to do this because it has a view of the orderings proposed by all other Peers.

 This voting is applied iteratively to blocks in following positions, but only counting the votes by Peers that have supported the winning ordering up to this point (i.e. supporting a minority Block causes Peers to be excluded from the considered vote).

-Once the overall winning ordering has been determined, the Peer appends any new Blocks it wishes to propose, then adopts this ordering as it's own proposal, which it communicates to all Peers.
+Once the overall winning ordering has been determined, the Peer appends any new Blocks it wishes to propose, then adopts this ordering as it's own proposal.
+The proposal is incorporated into the Peer's own Belief, which is then communicated back to the other Peers.

-This procedure naturally converges to a single ordering: Any situation where Peers are voting for different blocks is unstable and will collapse towards one outcome, since as soon as a slight majority is gained for any proposal it will cause other Peers to switch to supporting it.
-After a few rounds of gossip, the good Peers (at least) will start to converge on a the same ordering.
+This procedure naturally converges to a single ordering: Any situation where Peers are voting for different Blocks is unstable and will collapse towards one outcome, since Peers will switch to whichever ordering is observed to have a slight majority.
+After a few rounds of gossip, the good Peers (at minimum) will align on the same ordering.

 #### Stability

 At some point, we therefore reach a threshold where greater than 2/3 of the Peers (by stake weight) are aligned in proposing the same ordering.
 This situation is **stable** because of the following logic: